hennesb/all-things-isam/README.md

 ## Ansible directory
-- ***apply-config.sh*** This shell runs the ansible playbook to configure the appliance and co-ordinates container restarts.
-It depends on the IBM [isam ansible roles](https://github.com/IBM-Security/isam-ansible-roles) and downloads and places the roles in a /tmp directory.
+- ***apply-config.sh*** This shell installs the ISAM ansible roles, runs the ansible playbook to configure the appliance and waits for the webseal container to receive the config published from the LMI.
 - ***accept_agreement.json*** JSON for accepting the licence agreement.
 Not really needed for this as the Trial version requires some manual configuration but might be useful for non Trial versions of the product.
 - ***runtime-config.json*** The configuration needed to use the embedded ldap for the runtime config.